teachyourselfcoding/tp/docs/UserGuide.md

 ## Display all the task in a module on a date: `display  MODULECODE /date DATE`

 Display task in a specific module on a specific Date

 Format: `display  MODULECODE /date DATE`
+* Please ensure that your `MODULECODE` is a valid module code in NUS.
+  + There are 3 types of valid module codes.
+    * 6 characters long.
+The first 2 characters are alphabets.
+The last 4 characters are digits.
+Example: CS2113
+    * 7 characters long.
+The first 3 characters are alphabets.
+The last 4 characters are digits.
+Example: DSA4211
+    * 7 characters long.
+The first 2 characters are alphabets.
+The next 4 characters are digits.
+The last character is an alphabet.
+The  Example: CS2113T.
+    * Alphabets in the module code should be all in capital letters.
 * The `DATE` must be in `YYYY/MM/DD`

 Example of Usage

 * `display CS2113 /date 2020/10/15`

 ```
  display CS2113 /date 2021/04/04